Electromagnetic Interference (EMI)

-Electrical device selection and location and the routing of electrical cables and wiring should result in the ElectroMagnetic Interference (EMI) levels of which the sum does not exceed the levels listed in the table below in the listening area.
+Electrical device selection and location and the routing of electrical cables and wiring should result in the ElectroMagnetic Interference (EMI) levels of which the sum does not exceed the levels listed in the table at right in the listening area.
 If EMI levels exceed these limits in listening areas, the resultant noise (hum and buzz) may make hearing device telecoil listening impossible.
 Design for low EMI with quality lighting, dimming devices and good wiring practice.
 Create venues that provide opportunity to use the hearing aid for more ....

 Extremely low frequency (ELF) or 60 Hz (AC) magnetic fields are naturally emitted by current-carrying electrical conductors and devices.
 The AC magnetic field strength emitted by electrical circuits is directly proportional to the magnitude of electrical current.
 However, multiple adjacent conductors, carrying balanced currents have a low net field emission, a consequence of the natural cancellation of magnetic fields created by currents traveling in opposite directions (single phase) or with different phase angles (three-phase).
 Rigid metallic conduit generally provides good magnetic field reduction, provided that the feed and return currents are equal in single-phase circuits, and if all of the currents (both feed and return) are present, in three-phase circuits.
 If electrical current from a circuit returns via an alternate path, then magnetic field levels emitted from such a circuit can increase significantly.
 This condition usually occurs if neutral circuits are "cross connected" or illicit connections are made between a neutral and ground in a building's electrical distribution system.
 This is often referred to as "stray", "ground", "zero-sequence", or "net-current" conditions, usually a result of a wiring error.